boolean-uk/react-address-book-part-1/state-model.md

 * Job title
 * Email
 ### Contact
 An overview of a single contact.
 Displays all available information about that contact.
+Has a ContactEditor for editing the contact.

+##### ContactDetails
+Displays all details about the provided contact.

 ### ContactEditor
 This allows a user to create a new contact or to edit an existing one.